jcpsantiago/dvthis/README.md

 dvcru::stage_footer()
 ```

+### RStudio Addins

+`dvcru` also packs RStudio addins with shortcuts to commonly used DVC commands.
+I find it useful to bind these to keyboard shortcuts:

+* `Repro` will run `dvc repro`.
+* `Repro until currently open stage` will run all upstream stages on which the currently open stage script depends.

 ## Contributing

 Everyone has their prefered way of working, so maybe `dvcru` is not doing exactly what you need.
 Let me know!
 I'll also gladly review any feature or bug PRs :)